cyyeh/cyyeh.github.io/content/blog/what-I-learned-today/index.md

   https://developers.google.com/web/fundamentals/design-and-ux/animations/css-vs-javascript

   This article briefly illustrates some heuristics on whether to use CSS or JavaScript for web animations.
-In short, CSS uses declarative ways to define animations and it's suitable for easy scenario; while JavaScript uses imperative ways, and it can enable more complex animations.
+In short, CSS uses declarative ways to define animations and it's suitable for easier scenarios; while JavaScript uses imperative ways, and it can enable more complex animations.
 </details>

 <div id="2022-02-14"></div>